 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Doing so allows me to create more unique content and recipes for you.

 This Spicy Peanut Cucumber Noodle Salad is a delicious low carb and gluten-free replacement for a cold noodle side dish or traditional pasta salad.
 It is super refreshing, with just enough spice, and is a great side or stand-alone dish.

 Join my newsletter and never miss a recipe!

-I have had the recipe in my back pocket for quite some time and have meant to get it posted but, well you know how it goes right?
+I have had this Spicy Peanut Cucumber Noodle Salad recipe in my back pocket for quite some time and have meant to get it posted but, well you know how it goes right?

 The idea kinda pickled in my brain for a while.

 I knew I loved the peanut sauce from our local Thai place, and I loved cold sesame noodle salad before I went low carb.
 So I was searching the interwebs for noodle ideas along those paths and then I realized "Hey, you love zoodles so why not use coodles (get it, cucumber noodles?
 Ya, ummm nevermind).
 I bounced the idea of the hubby and he gave me the thumbs up so away I went.

 I was just going to use an old sesame peanut noodle recipe of mine and sub in the cucumber noodles but decided I wanted to recreate the peanut sauce from the local joint, and VIOLA this salad was born!

 Even though we noshed on this salad all through summer, it is still a great side for your fall recipes too.
 I mean, if ya don't have to cook how can you go wrong?